 What vaccines should my child have?

-Even though your child has kidney disease, he or she needs the same vaccines as those given to children without kidney disease.
+Your child needs the same vaccines as those given to children without kidney disease.
 Some vaccines may need to be given in a different dosage to make sure your child is protected.
-An additional vaccination, Pneumovax, is often recommended for children with kidney disease.
-All children over the age of 6 months, including those with kidney disease, should also receive seasonal influenza vaccination every year.
+A extra vaccination, Pneumovax, is often recommended for children with kidney disease.
+All children over the age of six months, including those with kidney disease, should also receive the flu vaccine every year.

-Note: If your child has an organ transplant or is immune suppressed, it is important not to use vaccines made from live viruses.
+- If your child has an organ transplant or is immune suppressed currently, it is important not to use vaccines made from live viruses.
 Live virus vaccines are given to prevent measles, mumps, rubella, varicella and oral polio.
-Your doctor is the best person to ask about which vaccines your child should receive.
+Your doctor is the best person to ask about which vaccines your child should get.

 What about vaccines for the other children in my household?

-Talk with your doctor before giving varicella zoster (chickenpox) to other household members since this vaccine is made from live viruses.
-It is safe, however, for other children in the household to receive measles, mumps and rubella vaccine.
+Talk with your doctor before giving varicella zoster (chickenpox) to other family members since this vaccine is made from live viruses.
+It is safe, however, for other children in the house to receive measles, mumps, and rubella vaccine.

 What should I do if my child is in daycare with other children who may have received live vaccines?

 You should talk with your daycare provider about your child's medical condition.
-If your child has received an organ transplant, you should talk with your doctor about possible exposure to children who have received oral polio vaccine or other live vaccines.
+If your child has received an organ transplant, you should talk with your doctor about contact wtih children who have had oral polio vaccine or other live vaccines.

 Where can my child get vaccinated?

-Your child will probably get his or her vaccines from your doctor.
-You may also be able to get them from your local public health department at no cost or at a reduced fee.
+Your child can get vaccines from your healthcare professional.
+You may also be able to get them from your local public health department at no cost or at a lower cost..
 Check to see if the cost of routine vaccines is covered by your health insurance company.

 How do I know when my child should receive his or her vaccines?

 The following table is a schedule of the most common vaccines used today in the United States.
 Other vaccines might be needed if you are traveling to a foreign country with your child.
-Speak with your doctor about these vaccines.
+Speak with your healthcare professional about these vaccines.